-A satisfactory certificate of vaccination is required of all students and is considered satisfactory only if it certifies to a successful vaccination within five years or certifies that at least three unsuccessful attempts have been made within the same period.
+A certificate of vaccination against smallpox (see page 21) is required of all students and is considered satisfactory only if it certifies to a successful vaccination within five years or certifies that at least three unsuccessful attempts have been made within the same period.
 This requirement does not apply to students who attend the special unit courses for periods not exceeding six weeks.